-The Pontifical John Paul II Institute for Studies on Marriage and Family is pleased to announce the first annual Father Michael J. McGivney Essay Contest.
+The Pontifical John Paul II Institute for Studies on Marriage and Family is pleased to announce the 2012 Father Michael J. McGivney Essay Contest.
 Through the contest the Institute seeks to encourage deeper reflection on the themes of culture, person, God, love, marriage, and family, especially as developed in the theological work of John Paul II and Benedict XVI.
-The contest is open to college students who are in their junior or senior years in the 2011-12 academic year.
+The contest is open to college students who are in their junior or senior years in the 2012-13 academic year.

 Essays will be judged on both style and content.
 Judges will look for articulate and well-organized essays that demonstrate an insightful and substantial engagement with the topic.
 Essays will be judged by faculty and associates of the John Paul II Institute in a multi-round review process.

 Essays must be 1200-1500 words, prepared according to the Chicago Manual of Style.
 Entries must be received in hard copy format at the following address, no later than October 1, 2012:

 McGivney Essay Contest

 John Paul II Institute

 A cover page for the essay should include the following information: